 The Committee formally proposed two design concepts (below), both of which involve a traditional, brick façade – reflecting the feedback we heard from the public in Fall 2019.
 Options for the final design include putting one floor below ground level and adding façade around the entire structure, both of which would add to the cost of the structure.

 Later in this process, once a site has been identified, we will ask the public for feedback about design options prior to a Council decision on the final design of a parking garage downtown.

 Downtown Parking Garage Frequently Asked Questions

-- How many total parking spaces will be in the garage and how many will be “net” new parking spaces?
+How many total parking spaces would be created in the parking garage?

 - 24 weeks for design

 - 8-10 weeks for bidding and award

 Why is the City considering building a garage at 6th and Main?